 Treatment for Moyamoya syndrome

-If a stroke was due to moyamoya syndrome, revascularisation surgery can help improve blood flow to the brain.
+If a stroke was due to moyamoya syndrome (see under Risk factors for ischaemic stroke in children), revascularisation surgery can help improve blood flow to the brain.

 What questions should I ask medical staff?